sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 1. Enable policy.
 2. Open the Start Menu, and verify "Restart" and "Update and restart" is not available.

-<a href="" id="start-hiderecentjumplists"></a>**Start/HideRecentJumpLists**
+<a href="" id="start-hiderecentjumplists"></a>**Start/HideRecentJumplists**
 > [!NOTE]
 > This policy requires reboot to take effect.

-<p style="margin-left: 20px">Allows IT Admins to customize the layout of the Start Menu by hiding recently opened items in the jump lists from appearing.
+<p style="margin-left: 20px">Allows IT Admins to customize the layout of the Start Menu by hiding recently opened items in the jumplists from appearing.

 <p style="margin-left: 20px">The following list shows the supported values: